 Now that you have all the assessments in all areas of suspected disability, and agree with what they conclude and recommend, it is time to develop the individual education plan.

 Establish A Clearly Written Statement of Present Levels Of Academic Achievement And Functional Performance

-The assessments are now used, along with parent and team member input, to write a clear and concise statement of present levels of academic achievement and functional performance (PLAAFP).
-The information used to write the PLAAFP comes from the assessments, as well as team and parental input.
+The assessments are now used, along with parent and team member input, to write a clear and concise statement of present levels of academic achievement and functional performance.
+The PLAAFP is the foundation of the IEP.

 What Should Be In The PLAAFP Statement?

 Simply put, the PLAAFP statement gives the reader a clear snapshot of what the child can (strengths) and cannot (weaknesses) do.
 (A peek ahead – what your child cannot do drives the goals!
 Don’t be afraid of the can’ts.)

 - The results of the most recent evaluations;

 - Academic achievement – the child’s performance in reading/language arts, math, science, and history) and;